kelmanchen/spotify-charts-pipeline/README.md

 # Spotify Charts Pipeline

-A data pipeline that extracts and processes Spotify chart data to power an analytics dashboard.
+A data pipeline that extracts and processes Spotify chart data from January 2020 to December 2024 to power an analytics dashboard.

 ## Overview

-This pipeline retrieves data from the Spotify Charts API, processes it, and stores it in an **Amazon Redshift** data warehouse.
+This pipeline retrieves data from the Spotify Charts API, processes it, and stores it in a data warehouse.
 The data is then transformed to generate structured tables for a dashboard that provides insights into trending music.

 ### Who is this for?